scverse/scvi-tools/docs/developer/maintenance.md

 necessary as the tutorials repository is included as a git submodule, so this step ensures that the latest changes are included in the documentation.
 This PR should also be backported.

-#### Creating a GitHub release
+#### Run the release workflow

-Create a new GitHub release targeting the release branch with the same body as the previous release.
-Once the release is published, this will trigger the [release workflow] that will build the package and upload it to PyPI.
-Note that this workflow will only run if the version tag matches the `*.*.*` pattern (this pattern is protected by our GitHub rulesets).
+Once the version is bumped in `pyproject.toml` and the tutorials have been updated, it is time to run the [release workflow].
+To run the workflow, you will need to provide two arguments: the semantic versioning tag (_e.g._ 1.1.5) and the release branch name (_e.g._, `1.0.x`).
+The workflow will fail if the version tag does not match the one in `pyproject.toml`.

+The workflow will build the package, tag the version with Git, publish the release on GitHub with a default body, and upload the package to PyPI.

 At this point, check that the version updates correctly on [PyPI].
 If necessary, follow the instructions in the next section.
 Additionally, check that [Read the Docs] builds correctly and